NodeContainer Class

 This property holds a list of nodes to load as ui tiles.

-This is useful when wanting a fixed subset of nodes or for testing the design within the CDP Studio Design mode.
+This is useful when working with a fixed subset of nodes or when testing the design within CDP Studio Design mode.

 Access functions: